 On the other hand, if you are planning to operate from Plano, then you will require specific permits under professional business license.
 The permits include Food Vendor Permit (includes mobile food vendors), Alcoholic Beverage Permit (this is enforced by TABC as well as the City of Plano), Special Event Permit, Commercial Permit (this includes sexually oriented businesses), and Solicitor Permit.
 The base fee for these permits is $20.

-Note: The review and processing of the license application form varies from one county to another but as a norm it can take anywhere from take 5 to 14 business days for professional business license in Texas.
+Note: The review and processing of the license application form varies from one county to another but as a norm it can be anywhere from 5 to 14 business days for professional business license in Texas.
 The maximum processing time for a liquor permit though is approximately 75 business days.